 Use Salad Recipes to find more interesting ideas for salads.
-See Thanksgiving Recipes for more Thanksgiving recipe ideas!
+See Holiday Recipes for more Thanksgiving recipe ideas!
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.

 Historical Notes for this Recipe: